Professor, Coordinator of Voice, and Director of Opera; Bass-Baritone

 DMA, City University of New York

-Paul Houghtaling, bass-baritone, is associate professor of voice and director of opera theatre.
+Paul Houghtaling, bass-baritone, is Professor of Music, Coordinator of Voice, and Director of Opera Theatre.
 He joined The University of Alabama faculty in the fall of 2007.

 Career highlights include European tours as Papageno in Die Zauberflöte with Teatro Lirico d’Europa (“…an extraordinary Papageno of comic sensitivity, naivete and tenderness, served by a superb voice and a remarkable physical agility.”
 Salon de Provence); a debut with the Bard Music Festival and the American Symphony Orchestra in Haydn’s L’Infedeltá Delusa (“…revealed a striking and flexible baritone.”
 Opera News); Peter Maxwell Davies’ Eight Songs for a Mad King with ALEA III in Boston (“…singing forcefully, in eerie falsetto highs and chesty baritonal lows … the Davies sent you home stunned.”
 The Boston Globe); several works with the Cecilia Chorus of New York at Carnegie Hall under David Randolph; works of Bach with the Orchestra of St. Luke’s “Bach Cantatas in Context” Series, American Classical Orchestra, Amor Artis Baroque Orchestra, and others; Die Sprecher in the American original instrument premiere of Die Zauberflöte with Boston Baroque; United States tours with the Waverly Consort, including Kennedy Center appearances, and Early Music New York; “Opera Buffa: Comedy On Stage” on Lincoln Center’s “Meet the Artists” series; and his acclaimed Gilbert & Sullivan interpretations with the Anchorage, Cedar Rapids, Central City, Knoxville, Saratoga, Nashville, and Natchez Operas, among other opera companies and orchestras throughout the U.S.